-We distribute software and hardware developed by others through resellers indirectly to customers worldwide.
-We also resell computer software and hardware developed by others to customers in the USA and Canada.
+Wayside Technology Group, Inc. (the "Company," "we," "our," or "us") distributes software and hardware developed by others through resellers indirectly to customers worldwide.
+We also resell computer software and hardware developed by others to customers in the United States and Canada.
 In addition, we operate a sales branch in Europe to serve our customers in this region of the world.
 We offer an extensive line of products from leading publishers of software and tools for virtualization/cloud computing, security, networking, storage and infrastructure management, application lifecycle management and other technically sophisticated domains as well as computer hardware.
 We market these products through creative marketing communications, including our web sites, local and on-line seminars, webinars, social media, direct e-mail, and printed materials.